General Tso’s Chicken

 This post may contain affiliate links.
 Read my full disclosure policy.

-General Tso’s chicken, that oh-so-delicious Chinese-American favorite, similar in preparation to orange chicken, features crispy chicken pieces smothered in a sweet, tangy, spicy sauce.
-While it’s a popular choice at Chinese restaurants, takeout or delivery never does it justice, as the chicken’s crispy texture is best enjoyed right after it’s cooked.
-The good news is that you can easily whip up authentic General Tso’s chicken right in your own kitchen.
-Not only will you enjoy a delicious meal, but you’ll also feel a sense of pride in mastering a classic restaurant dish.
+While General Tso’s chicken is a popular choice at Chinese restaurants, takeout just never does it justice because the chicken’s crispy texture is best enjoyed fresh from the pan.
+The good news is that you can easily whip up authentic General Tso’s chicken right in your own kitchen!
+Not only is it delicious, but there’s also something so satisfying about recreating a restaurant classic at home.

 “W.O.W.
 Literally one of the best dinners ever made!
 A few more steps than I’d normally bother with on a weeknight, but sooooooo worth it!!”